jezarah/full-stack-template/README.md

-# full-stack-template part 1: Project Set Up & Database
+# FullStack Template Part 1: Project Set Up & Database
 Fullstack FastAPI Template Project

-Congratulations, you've now set up a fastAPI project, modelled your project's entities, connected your project's database, and populated your project's entity tables as well as an admin user.
+To Run the project, Create a new interpreter or environment and select Virtualenv (venv) and your preferred Python version (3.8+).
+Install the dependencies in requirements.txt.
+Use the following command to run the app.

+`uvicorn main:app --reload`

 Part 2 of this tutorial, focuses on User Authentication and API endpoints thus completing the Backend portion of the Appointment Manager App.